Czarina Conlan: Career

-In 1928, a convention of Choctaw and Chickasaw tribe members from throughout Oklahoma was held in Ardmore.
-Thy discussed both financial issues and the burdens being placed upon them due to passage and implementation of the Indian Citizenship Act and the Burke Act.
-Since their tribal governments had been abolished, the tribal members were concerned about the inability to secure funds that were due them for their coal and asphalt lands to provide for their tribe members.
+In 1928, a convention of Choctaw and Chickasaw tribal citizens from throughout Oklahoma was held in Ardmore.
+They discussed both financial issues and the burdens being placed upon them due to the passage and implementation of the Indian Citizenship Act and the Burke Act.
+Since their tribal governments had been abolished, the tribal citizens were concerned about the inability to secure funds that were due to them for their coal and asphalt lands to provide for their tribe members.
 Those elected as committee representatives were men except for two women who were Conlan for the Choctaw tribe and Estelle Ward for the Chickasaw tribe.
 Conlan was selected as chair of the convention.
-The committee met to prepare the recommendations and broke with precedent, sending Conlan and Estelle Chisholm Ward to Washington, D.C. to argue in favor of passage of a bill proposed by U.S. House Representative Wilburn Cartwright for sale of the coal and asphalt holdings, as well as continuing the restrictions of selling Indian lands.
+The committee met to prepare the recommendations and broke with precedent, sending Conlan and Estelle Chisholm Ward to Washington, D.C., to argue in favor of passage of a bill proposed by U.S. House Representative Wilburn Cartwright for sale of the coal and asphalt holdings, as well as continuing the restrictions of selling Indian lands.
 It was the first time that women had been sent to Washington as representatives of their tribes.
 In 1944, Congress finally passed a bill authorizing the sale of the coal and asphalt lands, but there were factions of Choctaw and Chickasaw who were discontented that it had taken so long for their leadership to distribute the funds from the long-promised sale.
 In the political battle which then ensued between Harry J. W. Belvin and Chief William A. Durant, Conlan threw her support behind Durant, who lost the election.